 Clinton outright lost Iowa and Arizona during this period to Trump.
 Most of the rest of the movement wasn't quite as bad for her, but showed a weakening in several regions.
 Four states slipped in strength for Clinton (Michigan, Ohio, Virginia, and New Hampshire).
 Two states wobbled a bit, but then almost immediately recovered their support for Clinton in the end (Pennsylvania and Wisconsin).

 Trump, during the same period, made some modest gains, which were balanced in part by some modest losses.
 I should mention that in the midst of this last period, polling became available from a 50-state poll conducted at the end of May, so several states that had previously had no polling data at all got some numbers, which caused at least some of this movement.
 This resulted in two states weakening for Trump (Montana and North Dakota), while Mississippi firmed up solidly behind Trump.
 Also, a recent poll in Kansas moved it into safe territory for Trump as well.
 The best news for Trump was that he picked up Iowa and Arizona from Clinton's column, but he has since weakened his support in Arizona.
 Trump briefly held North Carolina, but by the end of the period it had flipped back into Clinton's column again.

 What this all means is that Trump's overall numbers didn't change a whole lot.
 Let's take a look at Trump's chart, broken down into the Strong, Weak, and Barely categories used at Electoral-Vote.com (where we get all our data from).

 [Definition of terms: "Strong" means 10 percent or better in the polls,

 "Weak" means five percent or better, and "Barely" is under five percent.]

-Enough of Trump, though, let's take a detailed look at Hillary Clinton's numbers.
+Now let's take a look at how Hillary Clinton is doing.